MatthewjRay/5230_Project/README.md

-# Text Classification Assignment: Movie Review Sentiment Analysis
+# Byte Pair Encoding (BPE) Implementation and Evaluation on NLTK Dataset

-The goal of this assignment is to implement and compare three text classification algorithms— Naive Bayes, Logistic Regression, and Multilayer Perceptron (MLP)—on the NLTK Movie Reviews dataset.
-You will explore the impact of using both raw Term Frequency (TF) and Term Frequency- Inverse Document Frequency (TF-IDF) as feature representations.
+The primary goal of this assignment is to implement the Byte Pair Encoding (BPE) algorithm for tokenization and assess its performance using a NLTK dataset, with a focus on books.
+Additionally, you will create a reference tokenization using NLTK's punkt tokenizer for comparative analysis.

 ## Getting Started
 ### Dependencies